Table of Contents

 Inactivation of the p53 gene occurs through mutation of one allele, and loss of the other accounts for 70 percent of cases of colon carcinoma, 30 to 50 percent of cases of breast cancer, and 50 percent of cases of lung cancer.
 In two other types of cancer, inactivation of the p53 gene occurs not through mutation and loss of the alleles but through binding of the p53 protein with another protein (called an antagonist) that disables p53 function.
 One such antagonist, called MDM2, is involved in sarcomas.
 Other antagonists are the “early proteins” produced by cancer-causing strains of the human papillomavirus (see Cancer-causing agents: Human papillomaviruses).

-Other tumour suppressor genes
+Other tumor suppressor genes

 DNA repair defects

 DNA repair mechanisms are involved in maintaining the integrity of DNA, which often acquires errors during replication.
 The gene products that oversee the maintenance of DNA integrity help to detect the damage and activate and direct the repair machinery, thereby disabling mutagenic molecules before they permanently damage the DNA.
-In general, those genes, referred to as the “caretakers of the genome,” behave similarly to tumour suppressor genes.
+In general, those genes, referred to as the “caretakers of the genome,” behave similarly to tumor suppressor genes.
 When the cellular mechanisms that repair errors in the DNA are damaged—through acquired or inherited alterations—the rate of genetic mutation increases by several orders of magnitude.

 Defects in two mismatch repair genes, called MSH2 and MLH1, underlie one of the most-common syndromes of inherited cancer susceptibility, hereditary nonpolyposis colon cancer.
 That form of colorectal cancer accounts for 15 to 20 percent of all colon cancer cases.
-Inherited or acquired alterations in the mismatch repair genes allow mutations—specifically point mutations and changes in the lengths of simple sequence repetitions—to accumulate rapidly (behaviour referred to as a mutator phenotype).
+Inherited or acquired alterations in the mismatch repair genes allow mutations—specifically point mutations and changes in the lengths of simple sequence repetitions—to accumulate rapidly (behavior referred to as a mutator phenotype).
 Since that defect is inherited by all the cells in the body, it is not known why some organs are more susceptible to cancer development than others.

 Another type of repair system that can malfunction is one that corrects defects inflicted on DNA by ultraviolet radiation, a major constituent of sunlight (see Cancer-causing agents: Radiation).
 That kind of radiation damage involves the fusion of two nucleotide bases called pyrimidines to form a “pyrimidine dimer.”
 Normally, the repair system removes the dimer from the DNA and replaces it with two undamaged nucleotides.
 Malfunction of the repair pathway, on the other hand, is responsible for two inherited disorders, xeroderma pigmentosum and Cockayne syndrome.